khaledh/khaledh.github.io/docs/osdev/18-system-calls.md

 # System Calls

 User programs run in a restricted environment.
 They can't access hardware directly, allocate memory, or do any privileged operations.
 Instead, they must ask the kernel to do these things for them.
 The kernel provides these services through system calls.
 System calls are the interface between user programs and the kernel.

 Transferring control to the kernel requires special support from the CPU.
 Traditionally, this has been done using software interrupts, e.g. `int 0x80` in Linux.
 However, modern CPUs provide a more efficient way to do this: the `syscall`/`sysret` instruction pair.

 ## System Call Interface

-The `syscall`/`sysret` instructions simply transfers control to the kernel and back to the user program.
+The `syscall`/`sysret` instructions simply transfer control to the kernel and back to the user program.
 They don't define the interface between user programs and the kernel.
 The kernel defines this interface, i.e. the system call numbers and the arguments for each system call.
 The kernel also defines the calling convention for system calls, e.g. which registers to use for arguments and return values.
 This is called Application Binary Interface (ABI).

 We're not building a kernel adhering to any particular ABI; we'll define our own.
 Let's start with the system call number and arguments.
-We'll use the following registers for these:
+We'll use the following registers for
+these:

 - `rdi`: system call number
 - `rsi`: first argument